 Mahogany Wood Properties and Uses – All About Mahogany

-Mahogany is beauty, durability, and versatility hardwood widely used for making high-quality furniture, boat building, musical instruments and decorative items.
+Mahogany is a beautiful, durable, and versatile hardwood, widely used for making high-quality furniture, boat building, musical instruments, and decorative items.
 Mahogany wood is native to Central and South America.

-It usually comes in deep red-brown and reddish-brown color.
-Its attractive dark brown color and uniform texture set it apart from other hardwoods.
-Although mahogany is a name for many species, there are many mahogany species, but only three are genuine mahogany wood.
+It is usually dark reddish-brown and reddish-brown.
+Its attractive dark brown color and uniform texture distinguish it from other hardwoods.
+Although mahogany is the name of several species, there are many species of mahogany, but only three are true mahogany wood.

 Scientific NameSwietenia